RoxieAtRubrik/intro-to-rest-apis/Lesson-4.md

 # Lesson 4: Other Useful Tools with REST APIs

-The beauty of APIs is that it makes
+The beauty of APIs is that it makes a platform naturally extensible.
+This allows you to use a plethora of tooling.

 ## Lesson 4-1: Creating a `.CSV` output from JSON data